microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraDirectoryRoleAssignment.md

 ---
-title: New-EntraRoleAssignment
+title: New-EntraDirectoryRoleAssignment
-description: This article provides details on the New-EntraRoleAssignment command.
+description: This article provides details on the New-EntraDirectoryRoleAssignment command.

 ms.topic: reference